-DMG MORI uses PTC Creo and PTC Windchill to deliver the highest level of machining accuracy and the latest machining equipment
+With increased pressure from low-cost machine shops, DMG MORI must innovate to deliver the highest machining accuracy and the latest machining equipment.

 Metalltechnik Vils, based in Vils, Austria, is part of a family business that’s been operating for more than 100 years.
 The company machines parts for some of the world’s sexiest clients: Bosch, Georg Fischer, Trumpf, Swarowski, AGCO and Kuka.

 But just like everyone else, the team must compete as pressure increases from low-cost machine shops.
 To discover how the company does it, look at the name on the shop floor: DMG MORI, a PTC customer.

 DMG MORI is the brand of DMG MORI SEIKI AKTIENGESELLSCHAFT, a global manufacturer of machine tools, turning centers, lathes, ultrasonic and laser machines.
 The German DMG MORI SEIKI group includes companies like DECKEL MAHO, GILDEMEISTER, GRAZIANO, SAUER and FAMOT.

 Metalltechnik Vils’ most recent purchase from DMG MORI is the DMC 80 U duoBLOCK®, a 5-axis milling center for complex parts.
 “The duoBLOCK® is the best out there,” says Christoph Allgaier, commercial director for the company.
 “We can now maximize our capacity.
 Plus we respond to changes in orders quickly and flexibly within one day.
 This used to take us anywhere from one to two weeks.”

 The latest generation of the DMC 80 duoBLOCK® is packed with new features: large traverse paths, higher table loads, and a high-capacity tool changer.
 The designers also included a fast, space-saving pallet changer and a large work area to set up large, multiple clamping devices or machine large parts.